The Minimum Legal Working Age in New York

 Children younger than 14 may work in some capacities, however.
 Child labor laws do not restrict them from working on a family farm or in a family business.
 Young juveniles may also complete household chores or yard work (without power-driven tools) for pay or work in the entertainment industry, as babysitters or on paper routes.
 That should be good news for tweens and children hoping to earn some extra cash.

 Before youth begin their jobs, it is important to review the rules and restrictions surrounding child labor laws, especially if they want to work in more official capacities as they age.

 Certificates for Work

 New York state law requires child employment certificates for youth under age 18.
 Employment certificates are provided by the school for most juveniles, but child performers must go to the Labor Department for their certificates.
-In the Empire State, working papers are different colors based on age group.
+In the Empire State, working papers are different colors based on the age group.
 Also, youth younger than 18 will be provided with an age certificate by request, however, it is not required under New York state law.

 What Hours Teens Can Work